 Practical tips for watering the garden

-When temperatures are increasing in the hot months and there's been no sight of rain for days, what this means for garden owners is that flowers, vegetable plants and the lawn must be regularly watered.
+When temperatures are increasing in the summer months and there's been no sight of rain for days, what this means for garden owners is that flowers, vegetable plants and the lawn must be regularly watered.
 But what must you consider when watering the garden?
 With these tips, the garden will get through the warm season easily.

 When and how should I water my garden?